rm2/CLAutoThumbnailer/_sources/ref-options.txt

 ``+`` to the end.
 For example, to turn on the :option:`--ms` option specify either ``--ms`` or ``--ms+``.

+|CLATN| option processing is done using the `NDesk.Options
+<http://www.ndesk.org/Options>`_ "callback-based program option parser
+for C#".

 Input Options
 =============